vigzmv/Lyricaly/README.md

 ### Using pip

-    # Install packagae from pypi
+    # Install package from pypi
     $ pip install lyricaly

     # Run it